 The Working Party

-This Working Party will examine how the approach to investigation, prosecution and sentence has evolved in light of the increase in reported sexual crime.
-Its remit will cover England and Wales and Scotland.
-It will make practical recommendations with a view to reducing the burden on the police, the courts and all other actors in the process.
-It will specifically address the problems encountered in the prosecution of historic and online offences.
+The Working Party examined how the approach to investigation, prosecution and sentence has evolved in light of the increase in reported sexual crime.
+Its remit covered England and Wales and Scotland.
+It has made practical recommendations with a view to reducing the burden on the police, the courts and all other actors in the process.
+It has specifically addressed the problems encountered in the prosecution of historic and online offences.

-In pursuing its aims, the Working Party will review:
+In pursuing its aims, the Working Party reviewed:

 - the decision to prosecute minor offences, and specifically young and very old people, to identify whether there are appropriate alternatives in certain circumstances;